cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Cuomo/Wireless and mobile networks (PDF 4).md

 ## Characteristic of selected wireless links
 ![[Network Infrastructures/images/36.png]]
 Image that tells how far we can go if we stay indoor (a home, in the building, ecc...)
-Bluetooth is the connectin that has the lower range of connectivity..
+Bluetooth is the connectivity that has the lower range of connectivity.

 ## Network infrastructure mode
 ![[Network Infrastructures/images/37.png]]